sass/sass/proposal/custom-url-resolution.md

 > This section is non-normative.

-This proposal defines a standardized way to remap the url imports to the final location on the server or inline reference as well as providing some defaults for url imports remapping in the CLI.
+This proposal defines a standardized way to remap the url imports to the final location on the server or inline reference.

-This is accomplished by adding a callback function to the JavaScript API options as well as a cli option.
+This is accomplished by adding a callback function to the JavaScript API options that allows rewriting of the url references.

 ### JavaScript API